-Based on an interdisciplinary arts foundation with art and theatre, the music program offers courses in performance, history and theory of music.
-It also offers applied music lessons in voice, saxophone, violin, piano, guitar, trombone and more.
+Based on an interdisciplinary arts foundation with art and theatre, the music program offers courses in performance, history, composition and theory of music.
+It also offers applied music lessons in voice, piano, guitar, violin, trombone, saxophone and more.
 Students are provided with opportunities to perform in ensembles plus take a wide variety of classroom courses to enhance musical understanding and literacy, and how they apply to the larger world of the visual and performing arts.